SMOOTH RUN LOGISTICS

 A La Carte/ Configurable Schedule

 Through Mosaic Explore’s flexible platform, students and parents can configure their own schedule by enrolling into one or more classes, consecutive or not.
 The academic year has two semesters of 14 weeks each, with the 15th and 16th weeks used when needed for any make up classes.
 Courses will take place on Wednesdays, between 9 am and 3:30 pm.
 Families will be able to enroll their children for one semester at a time, with no obligation to continue throughout the whole academic year.
 Since there will be simultaneous classes of various length, parents are advised to use care when enrolling and make sure there’s no overlapping of their classes.
 Also, please read the description of the courses carefully since some of them may require prerequisites and/or additional fees.

 Minimum/Maximum of Students per Class

-The minimum number of students per class is determined by the teacher’s preferences and fee and cannot be lowered without impacting everyone’s cost.
+The minimum number of students per class is determined by all operational costs and cannot be lowered without impacting student tuition.
 In case the minimum number for a particular class has not been met, depending on the number of students enrolled, the parents will be informed and involved into the final decision; should there be unanimity for increasing the cost of participation per child then the class will be kept, if not cancelled.
 The maximum number of students/class is also determined both by the teacher and the capacity of the classroom.
 In case the maximum number is met, a waiting list will be made available to interested students.